ryan77x/portfolio/README.md

 # Introduction
-This web app is my personal portfolio web site with very limited details but will add more items when time permit.
+This web app is my personal portfolio web site currently with very limited details but will add more items when time permit.
+The app is implemented with EJS, HTML, CSS, BootStrap and ExpressJS.
+And is configured with Github, CircleCI and Heroku for continuous integration/testing/deployment.

 <h4>To load and run the project in the command line terminal:</h4>
 <p>